SkylineCommunications/dataminer-docs/connector-help/connector_help/Riverbed_Cascade_Shark_Appliance.md

 ## About

-This driver uses SNMP to retrieve information about capture jobs and resource consumption.
+This connector uses SNMP to retrieve information about capture jobs and resource consumption.
 It also manages traps that report different kinds of status information.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**